 Let us now focus on the strategy used to calibrate the GlueVaR parameters.
-The following steps are performed to obtain GlueVaR risk measures that are comparable to the VaR{99.5%}(Z): a) the minimum and maximum values of confidence levels are fixed at 90% and 99.9%, i.e. $\alpha{min} = 90\%$ and $\beta{max} = 99.9\%$; b) the number of partitions is stipulated in d = 25, so we deal with 625 optimization problems; c) the empirical distribution function of total claim costs is used for the risk quantification, and, finally, d) the outcome choice of the GlueVaR solutions are obtained using constr0ptim function from rootSolve library in R. The same phases are repeated for the modified random variable Z^ .
+The following steps are performed to obtain GlueVaR risk measures that are comparable to the VaR{99.5%}(Z): a) the minimum and maximum values of confidence levels are fixed at 90% and 99.9%, i.e. $\alpha{min} = 90\%$ and $\beta{max} = 99.9\%$; b) the number of partitions is stipulated in d = 25, so we deal with 625 optimization problems; c) the empirical distribution function of total claim costs is used for the risk quantification, and, finally, d) the outcome choice of the GlueVaR solutions are obtained using constrOptim function from rootSolve library in R. The same phases are repeated for the modified random variable Z^{}.

-We found a set of optimal GlueVaR risk measures that give the same risk value as the VaR{99.5%} in these two specific contexts.
-Thus, 341 optimal solutions were found for the random variable Z and 605 for Z^{}.
-Once a set of GlueVaR measures has been obtained, the degree of orness was computed to characterize the underlying aggregated risk attitude.
+We found a set of optimal GlueVaR risk measures that give the same risk value as the $VaR{99.5\%}$ in these two specific contexts.
+Thus, 341 optimal solutions were found for the random variable Z and 605 for Z. Once a set of GlueVaR measures has been obtained, the degree of orness was computed to characterize the underlying aggregated risk attitude.
 The boundary values of the degree of orness and the associated GlueVaR measures were identified.
 We should emphasize that the maximum degree of orness was equal to the degree of orness of the VaR{99.5%} in both scenarios.
-In fact, the optimal GlueVaR^{ω_1,ω_2} solution with the highest degree of orness was the GlueVaR with parameters $\alpha = 99.5\%$, $\beta = 99.9\%$ and $\omega_1 = \omega_2 = 0$, and it holds that $\text{GlueVaR}{99.9\%,99.5\%}^{0,0} = \text{VaR}{99.5\%}$ (see expression (3)).
+In fact, the optimal GlueVaR^{ω_1,ω_2} solution with the highest degree of orness was the GlueVaR with parameters $\alpha = 99.5\%$, $\beta = 99.9\%$ and $\omega_1 = \omega_2 = 0$, and it holds that GlueVaR^{0,0}{99.9%,99.5%} = VaR{99.5%} (see expression (5)).
 In other words, given a certain risk value, the VaR{α} is the GlueVaR risk measure that presents the highest area under the associated distortion function of all the GlueVaR risk measures that return this value2.

 The minimum degree of orness and the associated GlueVaR measure for the original dataset and the dataset with catastrophes are reported in Table 1.
 Information about the underlying aggregate risk attitude of the agent can be inferred from the minimum degree of orness.
 Table 1 shows that, for the original dataset, there exists an optimal GlueVaR risk measure for which the area of the associated distortion function is approximately 0.912.
 Thus, this GlueVaR risk measure gives the same value as that given by VaR{99.5%} when applied to Z, but, in aggregate terms, it involves a more moderate distortion of the original survival distribution function, a lower degree of orness and, consequently, less global risk tolerance.
 Moreover, when assessing the data with catastrophic extremes, the minimum degree of orness is 0.896 indicating that the underlying global risk resistance of the agent could be even lower whether the VaR{99.5%} risk measure is applied to Z^ .
 This finding is consistent with prior expectations because the modified-data scenario is a more risky scenario involving larger catastrophic losses.
 A remark is worth to make here.
-In the original-data scenario an optimal GlueVaR solution was found equivalent to the TVaR, but its associated degree of orness was not a boundary value3.
-In the modified-data scenario, the TVaR was not found to be an optimal GlueVaR solution.